 - fails to close the attainment gap between the child and their peers

-- widens the attainment gap
+- the attainment gap widens

 Following the SEND Code of Practice the school promotes a graduated approach to assessing, identifying and providing for pupils’ special educational needs.
 This process is known as Assess Plan Do Review.

 This approach follows a model of action and intervention to help children make progress and successfully access the curriculum.
-It recognises that there is a continuum of SEN and that where necessary increasing specialist expertise should be involved to address any difficulties a child may be experiencing.
+It recognises that there is a continuum of SEND and that where necessary increasing specialist expertise should be involved to address any difficulties a child may be experiencing.

 Parents/carers are informed if there are concerns around the child’s progress and the parent and the child (as appropriate) are involved in planning to meet the identified need.
 An eyesight and hearing test are always recommended to discount these aspects as possible underlying causes for learning issues.